 Studying abroad is one way that students may satisfy the Experiencing the Liberal Arts in the World element of the Core Curriculum.
 Students are also encouraged to integrate their study-abroad experience with a St. Mary's Project.
-(See page 34 for a description of St. Mary's Projects.)

 The values that are the foundation of international education are the following: building knowledge, skills, and attitudes in St. Mary's graduates to deepen their understanding of interconnections among local, international, and global communities; understanding fundamental issues or characteristics of life in the 21st century that require understanding other cultural perspectives on these issues; creating a campus community climate that is inquisitive and dedicated to appreciating global diversity; supporting students, faculty, and staff in study, work, and extracurricular activities beyond the campus in international communities and environments; and fostering self reflection, personally and culturally, through international education experiences.